solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

-We learned Flexible Server could scale up and down without stoppages, offer backup capabilities, and deliver I/O capacity proportionate to storage size, which makes it easy to boost performance as data accumulates.
+We learned Flexible Server could scale up and down without stoppages, offer backup capabilities, and deliver I/O capacity proportionate to storage size, making it easy to boost performance as data accumulates.
 Azure also offers regional disaster recovery as a standard benefit---an option which requires another instance fee on Amazon RDS."